Genesis 22: Lessons from Abraham’s Willingness to Sacrifice His Son Isaac on True Faith

 • Jesus was sacrificed in the same spot as Isaac’s ram to fulfill the Law.
 The Bible identifies the mountain where the near sacrifice took place as “the mount of the LORD” (Gen. 22:14).
 This same term, later called “Mount Moriah,” is used to identify the place where Solomon built the Temple in Jerusalem (Ps.
 24:3; Is.
 2:3; 30:29; 2 Chron.
 3:1; Zech.
 8:3).
 This was later called Calvary Hill where He was sacrificed.
 It is now called the “Temple Mount”.
 At the end of the sacrifice, the “flesh” of the sacrifice had to be taken outside of “the camp” (Lev.
 4:11-12; 6:10-11; 9:11).
 Jesus became the “flesh” and the sin of mankind was cast upon Him (2 Cor.
 5:21).
 Thus, to fulfill the Law, He was also led outside of Jerusalem to die on Calvary Hill (Jo.
 19:16-19).
 “For the bodies of those animals whose blood is brought into the holy place by the high priest as an offering for sin, are burned outside the camp.
 Therefore Jesus also, that He might sanctify the people through His own blood, suffered outside the gate.”
 (Heb.
 13:11-12).
 Thus, Jesus removed your sins with His death.
 If you bring those sins back, you dishonor His death and all His suffering for you.

 • Jesus suffered the piercing and the fire for you.
 Isaac would have been stabbed with Abraham’s blade.
 He then would have been burned in a fire.
-Again, Christ assumed these things for you.
+Again, Jesus suffered these things for you.
 “But He was pierced through for our transgressions, He was crushed for our iniquities; the chastening for our well-being fell upon Him, and by His scourging we are healed.”
 (Is.
 53:7). “and He Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness; for by His wounds you were healed.”
 (1 Pet.
 2:24).
 He went to the fires of hell (yet without experiencing decay) so that you don’t have to: “he looked ahead and spoke of the resurrection of the Christ, that He was neither abandoned to Hades, nor did His flesh suffer decay.”
 (Acts 2:31).

-7. Christ’s Reward: True Faith Results in Jesus’ Blessings.
+7. Jesus’ Reward: True Faith Results in Jesus’ Blessings.
 Gen. 22:15-24.

 • God’s blessings upon Abraham for his perfected faith.
 Because of his faith, both Abraham and all his future descendants received God’s blessings: “15 Then the angel of the Lord called to Abraham a second time from heaven, 16 and said, ‘By Myself I have sworn, declares the Lord, because you have done this thing and have not withheld your son, your only son, 17 indeed I will greatly bless you, and I will greatly multiply your seed as the stars of the heavens and as the sand which is on the seashore; and your seed shall possess the gate of their enemies.
 18 In your seed all the nations of the earth shall be blessed, because you have obeyed My voice.’
 19 So Abraham returned to his young men, and they arose and went together to Beersheba; and Abraham lived at Beersheba.”
 (Gen. 22:15-19).
 The blessings that God extended to Abraham for his faith extend to you when you believe as well.

 • God blessed all the nations of the Earth through Abraham.
 God promised: “In your seed all the nations of the earth shall be blessed, because you have obeyed My voice.”
 (Gen. 22:18).
 At this point, God had repeated on seven occasions His promise to extend Abraham’s blessing to include countless future descendants: (1) Gen. 12:3(b); (2) 13:16; (3) 15:5; (4) 16:10; (5) 17:4-5; (6) 18:18; (7) 22:18.
 Jesus completed this promise by becoming the “seed” of Abraham through which God’s blessings are extended to you: “Now the promises were spoken to Abraham and to his seed.
 He does not say, ‘And to seeds,’ as referring to many, but rather to one, ‘And to your seed,’ that is, Christ.”
 (Gal.
 3:16).
-You only need to believe in Christ to be an heir to the promise: “And if you belong to Christ, then you are Abraham's descendants, heirs according to promise.”
+You only need to believe in Jesus to be an heir to the promise: “And if you belong to Christ, then you are Abraham's descendants, heirs according to promise.”
 (Gal.
 3:29).
 As an heir to the promise, He also has promised you eternal life (Jo.
 14:2).
 If you believe in Him, your inheritance cannot be taken away (Ro.
 10:9-10). “and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.”
 (Jo.
 10:28).
 “All that the Father gives Me will come to Me, and the one who comes to Me I will certainly not cast out.”
 (Jo.
 6:37).
 Your worldly inheritance can disappear.
-Yet, your eternal inherence in Christ will not.
+But your eternal inheritance in Jesus will not.

 • God’s blessings upon Abraham’s family.
 Consistent with God’s promise, His blessings to Abraham extended to others, including the family that he partially left: “20 Now it came about after these things, that it was told Abraham, saying, ‘Behold, Milcah also has borne children to your brother Nahor: 21 Uz his firstborn and Buz his brother and Kemuel the father of Aram 22 and Chesed and Hazo and Pildash and Jidlaph and Bethuel.’
 23 Bethuel became the father of Rebekah; these eight Milcah bore to Nahor, Abraham’s brother.
 24 His concubine, whose name was Reumah, also bore Tebah and Gaham and Tahash and Maacah.”
 (Gen. 22:20-24).
 Although his family practiced idolatry, God would later bless this idol-worshiping family to give Isaac a wife and descendants.

 • The foreshadow of the wait for the return of the bridegroom.
 Isaac does not return with Abraham (Gen. 22:19).
 He also is not mentioned again until he looks for his bride two chapters later.
 This again foreshadowed Jesus.
 After His resurrection, He disappeared.
 Yet, like Isaac, His next appearance will be at the time of His wedding when He will marry His bride, the Church (Rev. 19:9).
-As part of Abraham’s extended family, you will also benefit from Christ’s return: “Abraham’s confident declaration, ‘Stay here with the donkey . . . we will worship and return to you,’ alludes to the return of one who will come ‘humble and mounted on a donkey, on a colt, the foal of a donkey.’”
+As part of Abraham’s extended family, you will also benefit from Jesus’ return: “Abraham’s confident declaration, ‘Stay here with the donkey . . . we will worship and return to you,’ alludes to the return of one who will come ‘humble and mounted on a donkey, on a colt, the foal of a donkey.’”
 (First Fruits of Zion p.
 81).

 • The horns of Isaac’s substitute sacrifice will herald Jesus’ return.
 The two horns also foreshadow the two covenants of God.
 The Old Covenant of the Ten Commandments was heralded from one of the ram’s horns at mount Horeb.
 The second will herald the return of the Messiah: “The midrash claims that the two horns of the ram became the two trumpets, the shofarot of God.
 The Holy One, blessed be He, blew the first shofar at Mount Sinai on the occasion of the giving of the Torah as described in Exodus 19.
 He will sound the second one to herald the coming of Messiah.
 ‘The shofar blown at Mount Sinai, when the Torah was given, came from the ram which had been sacrificed in place of Isaac.
 The left horn was blown for a shofar at Mount Sinai, and the right horn will be blown to herald the coming Messiah.
 The right horn was larger than the left, and thus concerning the days of Messiah is it written [in Isaiah 27:13], ‘On that day, a great shofar will be blown,’ (Pirkei de Rabbi Elezar 31; First Fruits of Zion p.
 86).
 Some believe that this is impossible because of Abraham’s burnt offering.
 The horns would have burned up.
 But it is possible if God resurrected the ram.
 Thus, this again foreshadowed Jesus (First Fruits of Zion p.
 86).